Table of Contents

-With the approach, you need to know exactly how you plan to tackle the problems and issues you are facing.
-This involves planning out the approach to be taken, the key activities, steps and tasks that lie ahead.
+With this approach, you need to know exactly how you plan to tackle the problems and issues you are facing.
+This involves planning out the approach to be taken, and the key activities, steps and tasks that lie ahead.
 Luckily, when it comes to root cause analysis, there is a well-trodden path that can be deployed and executed when problems arise.

 For our case study example, we assessed the ask, understood the wanted outcomes, and made an informed decision about which parts of root cause analysis and business improvement we needed to bring into the fold and infuse together here to get the most out of this project.
 The approach was as follows: